Xinglab/SQUID/README.md

 counts_all_$type.txt store the inclusion and skipping counts for all of the samples

-		column 1: Intron Id representing the chromosome position, start and end column 2: Gene id
-		column 3: Strand
-		column 4: Chromosome name
+		column 1: Intron Id representing the chromosome position, start and end column 2: Gene id of intron residing genes column 3: Strand of intron residing genes column 4: Chromosome name of introns
-		column 5: Start coordinate
+		column 5: Start coordinate of introns
-		column 6: End coordinate
+		column 6: End coordinate of introns
-		column 7: Whether this intron was annotated in the gtf file as retained intron event column 8: Comma seperated logical values to denote Whether this intron was intron (E) or intron (M) column 9: Unspliced counts for all of the samples seperated by commas column 10: Transcribed counts for all of the samples seperated by commas column 11: Unspliced  length
+		column 7: Whether this intron was annotated in the gtf file as retained intron event column 8: Comma seperated logical values to denote Whether this intron was intron (E) or intron (M) column 9: Inclusion counts for all of the samples seperated by commas column 10: Skipping counts for all of the samples seperated by commas column 11: Effective inclusion  length
-		column 12: Transcribed length
+		column 12: Effective skipping length
 		column 13: PI value for all of the samples seperated by commas

-rMATS_Result_$comparison_$type.txt store the differential RI level calculated by rMATS
+rMATS_Result_$comparison_$type.txt store the differential RI level

-		column 1: Intron Id representing the chromosome position, start and end column 2: Gene id
-		column 3: Strand
-		column 4: Chromosome name
+		column 1: Intron Id representing the chromosome position, start and end column 2: Gene id of intron residing genes column 3: Strand of intron residing genes column 4: Chromosome name of introns
-		column 5: Start coordinate
+		column 5: Start coordinate of introns
-		column 6: End coordinate
+		column 6: End coordinate of introns
-		column 7: Whether this intron was annotated in the gtf file as retained intron event column 8: Comma seperated logical values to denote Whether this intron was intron (E) or intron (M) column 9: Unspliced counts for all replicates  of sample 1 seperated by commas column 10: Transcribed  counts for all replicates  of sample 1 seperated by commas column 11: Unspliced counts for all replicates  of sample 2 seperated by commas column 12: Transcribed counts for all replicates  of sample 2 seperated by commas column 13: Unspliced length
+		column 7: Whether this intron was annotated in the gtf file as retained intron event column 8: Comma seperated logical values to denote Whether this intron was intron (E) or intron (M) column 9: Inclusion counts for all replicates  of sample 1 seperated by commas column 10: Skipping  counts for all replicates  of sample 1 seperated by commas column 11: Inclusion counts for all replicates  of sample 2 seperated by commas column 12: Skipping counts for all replicates  of sample 2 seperated by commas column 13: Effective inclusion length
-		column 14: Transcribed length
+		column 14: Effective skipping length
 		column 15: p-value for differential PI level of the two samples column 16: FDR for differential RI level of the two samples column 17: PI level for sample1, replicates seperated by commas